Osteoporosis: Causes, Symptoms, Prevention, Treatment

 The progression of osteoporosis can be slowed, stopped or reversed with adequate treatment.
 Despite this, some people experience severe disability due to weakened bones.
-Hip fractures are common in persons with osteoporosis, leaving approximately half of persons who break a hip without the ability to walk independently.
+Hip fractures are common in persons with osteoporosis, leaving approximately half of people who break a hip without the ability to walk independently.
 Fifteen-percent of women and five-percent of men have experienced a hip fracture by the age of eighty.

 Subtopics and Associated Subjects